 1. Grip Improvement

 When you wear two gloves, your hands tend to sweat more and the plastic in the gloves sticks to the club, causing your grip to deteriorate.
 Ideally, you should wear one golf glove to get a proper grip and also prevent sweating, which would cause a slippery grip.
 When you wear one glove, it’s easier to maintain a proper grip throughout the game.
 Your hand is likely to sweat less because there’s only one glove to cover your hand.
 The material in the glove is less likely to stick to the club, which means your grip will stay firm and unaffected as the game progresses.
+One of the most interesting facts Ghostwriter Hausarbeit discovered when he wrote a study on golf is that right-handed golfers wear the glove on their left hand and left-handed golfers wear it on their right.
+In the nineteenth and twentieth centuries, many legendary golfers did not consider wearing a golf glove the norm.

 2. Prevent Blisters